qzhang503/proteoQ/README.md

 #### 1.1.1 Fasta databases

-RefSeq databases of human and mouse were used in the MS/MS searches against the WHIM data sets.
-To properly annotate protein entries with proteoQ, we would need the fasta file(s) that were used in the database searches.[^3] In the example below, we copy over the corresponding fasta files from the proteoQDA to a database folder:
+To ensure proper protein entry annotation with proteoQ, it is necessary to have the FASTA[^3] file(s) that were used in the database searches against the WHIM data sets.
+In the example provided below, the corresponding FASTA files from proteoQDA are copied to a designated database folder:

 ``` r
 library(proteoQDA)